dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * there are 2 ways to work with shared memory
     * using JNI interface - jni calls add some latency anyway (around 50ns), not best solution for latency-critical apps
-    * directly manipulate shared memory with `java.misc.Unsafe` - this approach used by chronicle
+    * directly manipulate shared memory with `java.misc.Unsafe` - this approach used by chronicle Event sourcing vs 2PC (two phase commit):
+* previously in enterprise we used 2PC to ensure that we read from one system & write to another, yet this approach incur a lot of latency
+* now we use messaging system with unique ID per message to ensure data integrity so if our app is broken, we restart and retreive last message we processed, and then go to broker and ask give me next message after this by this logic all modern brokers work like: kafka, chronicle-queue, aeron, lmax disruptor Thread affinity:
+* locking is generally bad for latency, use lock-free & CAS
+* yet locking and jumping between threads is even worse
+    * jumping between threads 100s µs
+    * staying on same core - 10s µs
+    So if you have to use locking, make sure your threads stay on same core use java thread affinity libraries to ensure it (java doesn't have this feature out-of-the-box)
+* java thread - normal OS thread, so first get thread ID, then use `taskset` to link thread to specific core yet this core can be taken by OS to run other threads, but we can use `isolcpus` to remove core from linux thread planner and this core will be used by our thread only.
+Once you configure this java spinlocks `Thread.onSpinWait()` doesn't give huge effect, cause sole purpose of this command is to keep burning spu cycles, so OS won't take away this core from your thread, yet if you configures linux and link thread to core, there is no point in this java instruction.
+Thread interleaving:
+* interleave - insert something into something (book interleaved with handwritten text - means you insert pages with your handwriting into book)
+* means one thread interleave (kind of happen at the same time as another) another - they share memory (variables) that they both modify, and unexpected results may happen

 ### TODO
+* chronicle queue + wire to store object in files
+* testing multi-threaded code
+* checkout conflating queue impl
+* how liquidations work if it running in another thread, and user variables were not volatile
 * chronicle-logger vs async log4j